Unemployment Insurance Benefits

 The New York State Department of Labor published the following flowchart about “What You Need to Know and Do About the CARES Act.”
 Additional information about these benefits can be found on the NY Department of Labor website.

-The following publications provide additional information and guidance for New Yorkers about the CARES Act and unemployment insurance benefits:
+The following -NEW- publications provide additional information and guidance for New Yorkers about COVID-19 unemployment insurance benefits:

 This website has been prepared for general guidance on matters of interest only; it does not constitute professional advice.
 You should not act upon the information contained in this website without obtaining specific professional advice.
 No representation or warranty (express or implied) is given as to the accuracy of completeness of the information contained in this publication; and, to the extent permitted by law, Tronconi Segarra & Associates LLP, its members, employees and agents do not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this website or for any decision based on it.